iossifovlab/gpf/userdocs/administration/getting_started.rst

 .. code-block:: bash

-    import_tool -f helloworld_project.yaml
+    import_tool -f denovo_helloworld.yaml

-When ready you can run the GPF development server using:
+When the import finishes you can run the GPF development server using:

 .. code-block:: bash